 There were many other games at the show that I didn’t get around to trying, and I’m sure some of those would have ended up on this list too.
 One day was not enough, and we are sure to try and make it for two days next time.

-The community vibe was strong while walking around the show, and it really showed a great light on video games as a whole, which was especially pleasing considering all the negativeness the industry can attract online.
+The community vibe was strong while walking around the show, and it really showed a great light on video games as a whole, which was especially pleasing considering all the negative views the industry can attract online.
 I would just like to thank the organisers of WASD for putting on a great show and for supplying us with creator passes.
 They really made us feel welcome with a creators lounge with free snacks and soft drinks—a really unexpected but very welcome treat, and I was very happy to see Cheese & Onion flavoured crisps!

 We hope you’ll consider checking out our recommendations from the show, and if you do, then please let us know your thoughts on them through our socials; we really would love to hear them.